 Surprised, John furrowed his brow and said, “What?...
 Can I… help you?”

-The man was Chinese.
-He was clean cut, with short black hair and he was wearing a black leather jacket, which was unzipped.
-He was big and seemed muscular even though his chest and arms weren’t visible.
-His face was cold and serious, and he peered intensely at John, who immediately felt nervous and intimidated.
+The man was Asian.
+He had short black hair and wore a black leather jacket, which was unzipped.
+He was big and seemed muscular even though his chest and arms were covered.
+His face was cold and serious.
+He stared at John, who immediately felt nervous and intimidated.

 The man removed a manila envelope from his jacket and slid it across the table to John.

-John looked down at the envelope and then looked up at the man.
-He started to reach for the envelope, but the man said, in perfect English, “Not yet.”
+John looked down at the envelope and then up at the man.
+He started to reach for the envelope, but the man said, “Not yet.”
 John pulled his hand back and put it under the table.

 The man looked at John and said, quietly, with a gravelly voice, “The people I work for would like to be in business with you.”

 John was mostly scared, but curious too, and didn’t dare interrupt the man.

 The Asian man continued, in an even quieter voice now, “You’re working on the Zenotech merger, which we’ve heard is in trouble.
 We’d like you to give us confirmation of the status of that deal before the market knows, so we can either short the stock or buy long.”

 Then the Asian man paused for a long moment, still staring at John.
 He continued, “If your information pays off, we’ll give you 5% of the profits we make.
 That could mean a lot of money for you.”